mayolabvision/NeuralDecoding/README.md

 ### Immediate goals and questions:

 1. Can we decode eye movement trajectories from neuronal activity?
-    - Yes.
-Previous results (from Bing) show that we can decode what direction the eyes moved from neural activity.
+    - Previous results (from Bing) show that we can decode what direction the eyes moved from neural activity.
     - What do neurons "care about"?
 What are they sensitive to?
 2. How do neurons from different brain regions contribute to generating eye movements?
     - Will neuronal activity in one brain region (FEF v.
 MT) do a better job of decoding eye movements?